 Between 13:00 and 13:45 volunteers are building the market.
 After that, between 13:45 and 14:00, the cheese porters are being welcomed and showed to the audience.
 At 14:00 the cheese market of Hoorn officially starts while being opened by a guest.
-I have a recommendation for the next guest.
-CHOOSE ME.
-Extra bonus if I’m able to eat cheese for free (what if it’s free I’ll take it).
+I have a recommendation for the next guest: me.
+Extra bonus if I’m able to eat cheese for free.
 At 14:10 the opening of the cheese market finishes and the first Westfriese dancing group will perform until 14:30.
 After that, the cheese market continues at 14:30 and is followed by another performance of dancers.
 The big finale is between 15:30 and 15:45.
 At 15:45 the market ends.

 Important information about the Hoorn cheese market

-From Thursday the 14th of June until the 30th of August the cheese market takes place every Thursday.
+Mid June until the end of August the cheese market in Hoorn takes place every Tuesday.
 Besides the cheese market, there are traditional Westfriese dancing groups wearing traditional clothing.
 The narrators tell stories in Dutch, German and English.
 It takes place on the most important square of the city; de Roode Steen, another common name for the square is Kaasmarkt.

 How to get to Hoorn cheese market from Amsterdam?